openflighthpc/flight-deploy/README.md

 ## Configuration

 To begin, run `bin/deploy configure`.
-Here, you will set:
-- Cluster type: which of the types under `flight-deploy-types` to use for this cluster
-- Cluster name, IP range: used by internal tools defined in the cluster type
+Here, you will set the cluster type to be used (present in `flight-deploy-types`), as well as any required parameters specified in the metadata for that type.

-These must be set before you can run Flight Deploy.
+These parameters must be set before you can run Flight Deploy.

 ## Operation